 What's the Nursing Career Outlook in Maryland?

 Maryland is already home to a large population of nurses, but the need for qualified workers will increase in the coming years.
 The percentage job growth for most nursing positions within the state with be above average and in the double digits, according to government data.
-Nurse practitioners will be in the greatest demand while nurse anesthetists command the highest average salaries.
+Nurse practitioners will likely be in the greatest demand while nurse anesthetists command the highest average salaries.

 The chart below takes a closer look at nursing jobs in Maryland.